Wamikmk/Household-app/README.md

 - Implement chat functionality between users

 ## Acknowledgments
-Special thanks to [Professor/Mentor name] for guidance throughout this project development.
+Special thanks to the App dev-I team at IIT Madras for guidance throughout this project development.

 ---